urbit/urbit.org-reloaded/content/grants/persisent-memory.md

 [extra]
 image = ""
-description = "Support developement of persistent memory allocation in the New Mars runtime" reward = "up to 5 stars" champion = "~ritpub-sipsyl" assignee = ""
+description = "Development of persistent memory arena for the New Mars runtime" reward = "up to 5 stars" champion = "~ritpub-sipsyl" assignee = ""